174: No Such Thing As A Manta Ray

 We'll take it.
 So, no, it's up to 30 males follow around one female, right?
 And she leads them on a dance and she tests their endurance to see if they're fit enough to breed with her.

-So, it is supposed to be a bit like the conga, isn't it?
+So it is a bit like the congo, isn't it?
 It is a bit like

-the person at the front sets challenges.
+the person that the front sets challenges.
 Yeah, but they do a dance, don't they?
-Yeah, you follow when the lego.
+Yeah, you follow in the lego.

-They they are very social and they hang out sort of in groups together, don't they?
+That's cool.
+They are very social and they hang out sort of in groups together, don't they?
+So they eat socially, like humans, a bit,

 sort of, in that they do what's called stacking.